-- 14. The increase in personnel costs for 2020/21 has been contained to 4.4 million Swiss francs, or 1 percent, compared to the 2018/19 Approved Budget (see Table 5).
+- 14. The increase in personnel costs for 2020/21 amounts to 15.9 million Swiss francs, or 3.5 per cent, compared to the 2018/19 Approved Budget (see Table 5).
 The total number of posts has increased from 1,205 to 1,209, as a result of the creation of four new flexibility posts following the application of the Madrid Union Budget Flexibility Formula in 2019. - 15.
-The increase in non-personnel resources in 2020/21 amounts to 25.8 million Swiss francs, or 9.7 per cent, compared to the 2018/19 Approved Budget.
+The increase in non-personnel resources in 2020/21 amounts to 26.6 million Swiss francs, or 10 per cent, compared to the 2018/19 Approved Budget.
 Anticipated savings are baselined in the budget estimates duly taking into account cost efficiencies, changes in business models, automation and investment decisions. - 16.
 Outlined below are the main focus areas and high-level implementation strategies in the biennium 2020/21 by Strategic Goal with associated planning assumptions and impact on the 2020/21 Proposed Budget as compared to the 2018/19 Approved Budget.